 The human body produces its own cannabinoids, which are called endocannabinoids.
 These molecules play an important role in regulating many functions within the body, including appetite, pain perception, mood, memory, and immune function.

 Cannabinoids are one of the most important compounds found in cannabis.
 They have been used for medicinal purposes for thousands of years.
 Cannabinoids are responsible for the majority of the therapeutic effects of cannabis.

 There are currently over 115 different cannabinoids found in cannabis.
 Cannabidiol (CBD) and tetrahydrocannabinol (THC) are the two most well-known and studied cannabinoids.
 CBD is non-psychoactive, meaning it does not produce the “high” associated with THC.
 THC is the cannabinoid that is responsible for the psychoactive effects of cannabis.

 CBD and THC interact with the body’s endocannabinoid system, which regulates things like mood, sleep, appetite, and pain.
-Cannabinoids like CBD and THC may be used to treat a variety of medical conditions, including pain, inflammation, nausea, anxiety, and seizures.
+Cannabinoids like CBD and THC may be used to treat a variety of medical conditions, including pain, nausea, anxiety, and seizures.

 What Is CBD And Why Should I Care About It?

 CBD (cannabidiol) is one of the most well known cannabinoids.
 It has become popular because it does not produce a high.
 This makes it an ideal treatment option for people who do not want to feel “stoned” when taking medication.

 CBD is available in a variety of forms, including oils, tinctures, capsules, edibles, and topicals.
 High THC products are only available in states with legal medical or recreational cannabis programs.
 Mot other states are allowed 0.3% of Delta-9 THC in their full spectrum products.

 What Are Cannabinoids Used For?